charlytron/ZTM/Sect-22-APIs/apis.md

 machine for something, using a go-between, and the machine gives us a response, as long as we talk to that machine in it's own language.

-The server's API is a language for us to communicate remotely with it.
-In the same way, we have our previous code, from when we built Robofriends.
+The server's API allows us to talk to the server across the internet.
+Similarly, we used APIs when we built Robofriends.

-Our use of ReactJS exposes an API, a way to communicate with the React package by importing React, extending the component and using JSX to render HTML in the browser.
+Our use of ReactJS exposes an API.
+It's a way to communicate with the React package by importing React, extending the component and using JSX to render HTML in the browser.